 5. Increases productivity and efficiency

-Building on the point before, you’ll be more productive and efficient because you won’t waste so much time trying to find things!
+Building on the point before, you’ll be more productive and efficient because you won’t waste time trying to find things!
 For other tips on how to be super-productive, check out this post on 15 ways to have the most productive day.

 6. Easier to look after

 A decluttered home is SO much easier to look after and maintain.
 If there’s less stuff then it’s quicker to tidy up, clear things away, clean and generally keep on top of.
-Less time looking after your home means more time (and energy) to do other things.
+Less time cleaning and looking after your home means more time (and energy) to do other things.
 You can make it even quicker and easier to look after your home if you put in place some simple routines for your housework and regular chores.
 Check out this post on 10 routines to keep your home clean and tidy.

 7. Ready for visitors

-If your home is easier to look after and has less clutter, then it’s easier to keep it looking neat and tidy and ready for visitors (pretty much) at all times.
+If your home is easier to look after and has less clutter, then it’s easier to keep it looking neat, tidy and ready for visitors (pretty much) at all times.
 Yes, you might need to do a quick run-around picking up a few things, but nothing that will take longer than a few minutes or that your guests will really notice!
 Check out this post on 12 ways to re-set your home in a flash if your mother-in-law rings to say she’s popping over in 10 minutes!

 8. You’ll spend less

-When you get used to living with less clutter and learning to be intentional and careful about what you let into your home, then you’ll probably find that you’ll spend less on stuff that you don’t really need or want.
-You’ll learn to find other ways to make yourself happy instead of a trip to the shops.
+When you get used to living with less clutter and learning to be intentional and mindful about what you let into your home, then you’ll probably find that you’ll spend less on stuff that you don’t really need or want.
+You’ll begin to find other ways to make yourself happy instead of a trip to the shops.
 Your bank balance will thank you for it too!
 Check out this post on how to shop with intention if you love shopping but hate clutter.